GrammaTech/j8-tests/Readme.md

 ### Hello
 * [Hello](src/apps/hello/Hello.java) is a very minimal hello worldish java program (which surprisingly doesn't actually print hello world).
-It is intended to test basically testing infrastructure and adapter functionality.
+It is intended to test basic testing infrastructure and adapter functionality.
 Every test family should run very quickly on this application (making running with --app=hello a good sanity check).
 * It is about 7 (just 7, not 7k) lines of code.